A City Different New Year's Eve on the Santa Fe Plaza

-Let's welcome the New Year together in City Different Styleǃ Round up your family, friends and visitors to welcome the New Year to Santa Fe, New Mexico on Monday, December 31, 2018.
-Be part of the fun as The City Different says Adios to 2018 at the Fourth Annual FREE New Year's Eve on the Santa Fe Plaza.
+Let's welcome the New Year together in City Different styleǃ Round up your family, friends and visitors to welcome the New Year to Santa Fe, New Mexico Be part of the fun as The City Different says Adios to 2021 at the 6th Annual FREE New Year's Eve on the Santa Fe Plaza.

-And for the first time ever, the Zia will rise with a festive fireworks display launched from Santa Fe's oldest and most historic hotel, La Fonda on the Plaza, to light the night skies with colorǃ We'll welcome the New Year to Santa with the age-old songs, Auld Lang Syne and Las Mañanitas, sung in a spirit of unity to say Bienvenidos 2019ǃ
+The Zia will rise with a festive fireworks display to light the night skies with colorǃ We'll welcome the New Year to Santa with the age-old songs, Auld Lang Syne and Las Mañanitas, sung in a spirit of unity to say Bienvenidos 2022!

 Parking and Getting Here

-Parking: Parking in all city parking facilities will be free after 8:00 p.m.; the Water Street will be open for parking this year.
-Meters will operate as normal until 6:00pm.
+Parking: Meters will operate as normal until 6:00pm.
 Certain meters in the vicinity of the plaza will be bagged for police and fire use, and public parking in those spots is not permitted and will be strictly enforced.
 Please be sure to keep ADA parking locations clear for those with valid placards and loading zones clear for delivery vehicles.